Stony Plain Real Estate vs. The GTA: A 2026 Affordability Breakdown

 - The Gridlock Tax: Driving from a deep GTA suburb into the downtown core can easily take 90 minutes each way, burning incredible amounts of fuel in stop-and-go traffic on the 401 or the DVP.

 - The Parkland Highway: Stony Plain sits directly on the high-speed Highway 16 and 16A corridors.
-If you work in the massive Acheson Industrial Area, your commute is a frictionless 10 minutes.
+Frictionless 10 minutes.
+This massive industrial and logistics hub anchors the local economy, ensuring that Stony Plain residents have access to high-paying careers right in their backyard.
 If you commute to West Edmonton, it is a straight, high-speed 20-minute drive.
 Furthermore, because Alberta is the energy capital of the country, pump prices for gasoline and diesel remain consistently lower than the national average.

 5. The Financial “Bait”: Scaling Your GTA Equity